i-godz/Youtube-Data-Influencers/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• The more likes and comments a video has, the more views the video gets (it is not guaranteed that this is a causal relationship, it is &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;simply a correlation and can work both way).
 Likes seem to be a better indicator for interaction than comments and the number of &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;likes seem to follow the "social proof", which means the more views the video has, the more people will like it.<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Most videos have between 5 and 30 tags.<br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Most-viewed videos tend to have average title length of 30-70 characters.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Most-viewed videos tend to have average title length of 6-12 words.
 Too short or too long titles seem to harm viewership.<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Videos are usually uploaded on Mondays and Fridays.
 Weekends and Sunday in particular is not a popular time for posting new videos.<br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Comments on videos are generally positive, we noticed a lot "please" words, suggesting potential market gaps in content that could be &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;filled.